5 strategies to address tech change resistance

 The first step is for organisations to understand what type of resistance they are dealing with.
 Then, they can engage in effective and deliberate planning to promote new technologies and harness their benefits.

-Opposition to change often stems from fear of the unknown, negative past experiences, disruption of established routines, or a perceived loss of control.
+Opposition to change often stems from negative past experiences, disruption of established routines, or a perceived loss of control.
 It can be categorised into four buckets:

 1. Active resistance occurs when the impacted audience openly rejects the change by expressing displeasure through, for example, protests and strikes.
 They intend to disrupt the process of change-related activities.